jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 My chuckle would turn into amazement when I'd ask about the other car.
 I'd almost always hear, "I have no idea."

 It was a pain because my job was to get this information.
-But even though they were just in a car accident together, customers usually didn't remember a thing about the other car.
+But even though they were just in a car crash together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver ran into a horse, they'd remember lots of details, but a car?

 Usually, I'd have to write "unknown" and move on.